nuistzhou/nuistzhou.github.io/_posts/2019-03-11-Python-Path.markdown

     - Python
 ---

-## Working with PYTHONPATH environmental variables
+## Working with PYTHONPATH environment variables

 I have been suffering from a situation where I was not able to import my python module from a custom path.